-- The circumstances under which Make It Cheaper Ltd will compensate customers for any loss occurring as a result of an act or omission make by Make It Cheaper Ltd in carrying out the Switching Service.
+1. The circumstances under which Make It Cheaper Ltd will compensate customers for any loss occurring as a result of an act or omission made by Make It Cheaper Ltd in carrying out the Switching Service.
 See Clause 9.4 for more information.

-- The Make It Cheaper Ltd Switching Service is free of any charges except when a customer subsequently decides not to process with the transfer after having agreed upon a verbal contract.
-See Clause 4.7 for more information.
+2. The Make It Cheaper Ltd Switching Service is free of any charges except when a customer subsequently decides not to continue with the transfer after having agreed upon a verbal contract.
+See Clause 4.17 for more information.

 If you have any specific questions in relation to our terms and conditions, our Customer Service team will be more than happy to help.
 Likewise if you feel that we did not handle your issue in the right way or there is a problem we might be able to fix, please get in touch.
 Your views are very important to us.
 If we have not delivered the standard of service you expected, or if we made a mistake, we would like to know.
 We will investigate the situation and set about putting it right as quickly as we can, if we can.
 We don’t want to make the same mistake again so your feedback is very important to us.